-Cats like string for a number of reasons and even the laziest kitties out there can become super playful when they get their paws on it.
+Cats like string for several reasons, and even the laziest kitties out there can become super playful when they get their paws on it.

 Unfortunately, string isn’t the safest toy substitute for feline furballs.

-Cats can suffocate while rolling around in some threads or ingesting the string can be fatal to every kitty out there.
-Due to the fact that cats use their teeth for biting during play sessions, it’s common for them to ingest some of the string they were playing with.
+Cats can suffocate while rolling around in some threads.
+And ingesting string can also be fatal.
+Since cats use their teeth for biting during play sessions, it’s common for them to ingest some of the string while playing with it.

 How can you tell if your cat ate string?

-So you know your cat was playing with string earlier and now some of that string has gone missing.
+So you know your cat was playing with string earlier, and now some of that string has gone missing.
 Chances are your cat ate it.
 But how can you tell for sure?